Google I/O 2023: New Pixel Phones, Android 14 And More Exciting Announcements

 Google I/O 2023 Livestream Schedule

 The Google I/O 2023 event will have a dedicated livestream link for fans and developers all over the world.
-Google will kickstart the event with the keynote on May 10 at 10 AM PT (or 10:30 PM IST) where CEO Sundar Pichai is likely to talk about all the advances his company has made.
+Google will kickstart the event with the keynote on May 10 at 10 AM PT (or May 11, 1:00 AM HKT) where CEO Sundar Pichai is likely to talk about all the advances his company has made.

 (Hero and Featured Image Credits: Courtesy Google)